 A large part of my program for mamas to lose weight while breastfeeding are protein shakes in the morning.
 The reason I do this is because the amount of nutrients you can get in a smoothie, which helps with breastfeeding and milk supply.
 If you are already in the habit of making protein shakes, and enjoying them, then this program or weight loss will be much easier after birth!

 I hope these benefits encourage you to monitor your protein intake and choose healthy sources (bacon, cheeseburgers or pepperoni pizza are less-than stellar choices).
-Protein powder is a wonderful, helpful source of protein that can help you with appetite control, cravings and satiation.
+Protein powder, like Milk Dust, is a wonderful, helpful source of protein that can help you with appetite control, cravings and satiation.
 Protein also helps keep us energized and maintain our muscle mass.